Goleen

 Goleen is a small rural village in County Cork on the south-western tip of Ireland.
 Farming, tourism and construction work are among the main occupations of the local people.

 Location

 Goleen is located towards the south-western end of the Mizen Peninsula, in West Cork.
 The land surrounding the village is unsuitable for farming, being hilly and rocky with limited soil cover.

+The nearest town is Schull, 12 km to the east (15 km by road, along the R591).

 Mizen Head, at the southern tip of the Mizen peninsula, about five miles from the village, is often claimed to be the most southerly point on the island of Ireland, but is in fact the country's most southwesterly point.
 The distinction of being Ireland's most southerly point belongs to nearby Brow Head, from where Guglielmo Marconi experimented with transatlantic radio signals at the beginning of the 20th century.